johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

       - DOMAIN=[YOUR.DOMAIN]
       - PROXIED=false
 ```
-   If you would like to add a subdomain to your public A records to update dynamically as well, you may do so by adding this    into the .YML file, under the     one we pasted previously, just replace [SUBDOMAIN] with something (for example: vpn for    a VPN service):
+   If you would like to add a subdomain to your public A records to update dynamically as well, you may do so by adding this into the .YML file (underneath the one we          pasted previously), just replace [SUBDOMAIN] with something (for example: vpn for a VPN service):
 ```
   cloudflare-ddns-dns:
     image: oznu/cloudflare-ddns:latest